top of page

 How to Find Student Accommodation on a Budget

-Are you looking for affordable student accommodation that fits within your budget and lifestyle?
+Are you looking for affordable student accommodation that fits within your student budget and lifestyle?

 Group of 5 students preparing to move into student accommodation.

-Do you want to save money, live close to campus and its facilities, but still be independent from the 'school' environment?
+Do you want to save money, live close to campus and its facilities, but still be independent from the university environment?

-We've got 8 tips for finding student accommodation on a budget, whether it's in the city or the suburbs.
+We've got 8 tips for you on how to find accommodation on a student budget, whether it's in the city or the suburbs.
 Read on to find out what to look for and how to get the most affordable student housing.

 Female student in red sweater and blue jeans holding moving box

-8 Tips to Finding Student Accommodation on a Budget
+8 Tips to Finding Private Accommodation on a Student Budget

 The second is to have calculated your budget.